Fermi-Dirac integrals in terms of Zeta Functions: Introduction

+appear in a variety of physical disciplines including partial degenerate stars \citep{clayton}, thermal conductions by electrons \citep{khal}, and condensed matter physics in general, where eta = mu/kT, k is the Boltzmann constant, T is the temperature and mu the chemical potential.
+In this work we determine expressions that allow us to calculate Fermi-Dirac integrals specifically for eta < 5, values that so far have been calculated using iterative methods as the trapezoidal method \citep{mohankumar}.
+In the following sections we present the case k=1; nonetheless, the presented procedure can be extended to any integer k.\\

-In this paper we focus on the Fermi-Dirac integral $F_\frac{1}{2}(\eta)$, and the procedure and result can be extended to the $F_\frac{3}{2}(\eta)$ and generalized for any integer k in equation (\ref{eqn:fdgral}).
-This procedure involves an auxiliar function that relates $F_\frac{1}{2}(\eta)$ with $F_\frac{1}{2}(0)$, and based on their (graphical) relation will permit to write the auxiliar function in simple terms and make the integral $F_\frac{1}{2}(\eta)$ easier to calculate obtaining Riemann and Hurwitz Zeta functions.
-That is, with almost no need for iterative methods.
+This procedure involves a basic auxiliary function that relates $F_\frac{1}{2}(\eta)$ with $F_\frac{1}{2}(0)$, which in practical terms is a model based on their graphical behavior.
+This makes the integral $F_\frac{1}{2}(\eta)$ easier to calculate obtaining Riemann and Hurwitz Zeta functions, with almost no need for iterative methods.